devteds/noteflo-vscode-extension/README.md

 ### Initial Setup

 **Configuration is completely optional!** NoteFlo works out-of-the-box for note-taking and todos.
-Only configure if you need time tracking and invoicing features.
+Only configure if you need specific settings or invoicing features.

 1. Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
-2. Run **"NoteFlo: Configure NoteFlo"** (only if you need billing/invoicing)
+2. Run **"NoteFlo: Configure NoteFlo"**
-3. Follow the interactive setup wizard:
-   - Business information (name, address, email) - **Required for invoicing**
-   - Client details - **Required for invoicing**
-   - Billing settings (hourly rate, currency, tax rate) - **Required for invoicing**
+3. Choose your use case:
+   - **Consulting/Freelancing**: Full setup with business info, client details, and billing (for invoicing)
-   - Timezone configuration
+   - **Note-taking Only**: Just timezone configuration
-   - Payment instructions

-**Note**: Business and billing configuration is only necessary if you're doing consulting work and need invoicing.
-For notes, todos, and basic time tracking, no configuration is required.
+4. Follow the guided prompts based on your selection

+**Note**: All features work immediately without configuration.
+Business setup is only needed for professional invoicing.

-### Configuration Files
+### Configuration File
-NoteFlo uses two separate configuration systems:
+NoteFlo uses a single unified configuration file:

-**1. Note Organization (`.noteflo/config.json`)** - For directories (optional)
+**`.noteflo/config.json`** - All settings in one place (git-ignored)

+**For Note-taking Only:**
 ```json
 {
   "directories": {